jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateAccess/templateAccess.rst

    :width: 400
    :align: center

-After saving еру template it will be available for mailboxes specified by you in the folder "Shared with me".
+After saving the template it will be available for mailboxes specified by you in the folder "Shared with me".

 .. image:: picTemplateAccess/TemplateAccess_6.png
    :width: 400